The Utah Lipid Center

 e-mail: eliot.brinton@utah.edu

-In October 2018, the Utah Lipid Center became a 501(c)(3) non-profit organization and also started a non-profit research operation, known as Utah Lipid Center-Research.
+In October 2018, the Utah Lipid Center became a 501(c)(3) non-profit organization and started the non-profit Utah Lipid Center-Research.
 We gratefully accept charitable donations towards our research goal of finding treatments and cures for life-threatening lipid disorders.